msk2000/MATLAB/README.md

 ## Pyramid
 Contains example code written to explain the simple foundations based on which the complex visualisation techniques were proposed in the thesis.

+## XFLR5importdata
+Contains part of the code written to allow for integration between XFLR5 airfoil analysis outputs and MATLAB/Simulink simulations.

 ## StallModelling
 Contains parts of the code written to improve the stall modelling characterisitcs of the MATLAB/Simulink simulation.
 The functions provided allow for rapidly customising the stall modelling of the simulation based on any airfoil data.